parkervg/news-article-clustering/README.md

 ## Pre-Processing
 TFIDF is used as the primary pre-processing method, with some adjustments to account for entity weighting.
 First, a special tokenizer was created which takes into consideration the entity type of the token.
+If the token is not an entity, the stem of the token is taken using nltk's [snowball stemmer](http://www.nltk.org/howto/stem.html).
+Stemming refers to the process of reducing an inflected (or sometimes derived) word to their base form, even if is not identical to its morphological root.
 If the token is a location, organization or event, the token is saved in all capital letters.
 If the token is a person, it is saved as a title (only the first letter of each word is capitalized).
-This was achieved using [Spacy's entity recognition] (https://spacy.io/usage/linguistic-features).
+This was achieved using [Spacy's entity recognition](https://spacy.io/usage/linguistic-features).

 ```python
 sent = ["The United Nations ban pineapple on pizza, but Bill Gates fights back."]